Dutchess County Transit Hub, Poughkeepsie, New York

 Metro-North Railroad provides commuter rail service between Dutchess County and the New York City metropolitan area.
 Metro-North operates eight train stations in Dutchess County: Poughkeepsie, New Hamburg, and Beacon on the Hudson Line; and Wassaic, Ten Mile River, Dover Plains, Harlem Valley/Wingdale, and Pawling on the Harlem Line.
 There are also seasonal stops at the Breakneck Ridge (Hudson Line) and Appalachian Trail (Harlem Line) trailheads.
 Each station has a dedicated parking lot, and six (Poughkeepsie, Beacon, New Hamburg, Pawling, Wingdale, and Ten Mile) have connecting bus service.

-The Hudson Line consistently accounts for about 88 percent of Metro-North ridership in the county, with 43 percent of passengers using the Beacon station and 30 percent using Poughkeepsie.
+Despite the overall decline in ridership, the Hudson Line still accounts for about 90 percent of Metro-North ridership in the county, with 45 percent of passengers using the Beacon station and 33 percent using Poughkeepsie.

-On-time performance dipped in recent years as Metro-North implemented a variety of infrastructure improvements, before recovering somewhat in 2019.
+On-time performance dipped in recent years as Metro-North implemented a variety of infrastructure improvements, before recovering in 2019.
+During the pandemic, on time performance West of the Hudson was in the 96-98 percent range.
 The graph to the right shows on-time performance for the last 15 years.
 The numbers are for the entire line, not just the stops in Dutchess County.

 “On time,” per Metro-North Railroad, is within six minutes of scheduled arrival.

-Dutchess County is served by five Amtrak lines that run between New York City and points north and west, including the Empire Service to Niagara Falls, the Adirondack to Montreal, the Ethan Allen Express to Rutland, VT, the Maple Leaf to Toronto, and the Lake Shore Limited to Chicago.
-In fiscal year 2019 these lines carried a combined 2.1 million passengers, with ridership and on-time performance varying between the routes.
+Dutchess County is served by four Amtrak lines that run between New York City and points north and west, including the Empire Service to Niagara Falls, the Ethan Allen Express to Rutland, VT, the Maple Leaf to Toronto, and the Lake Shore Limited to Chicago.
+In fiscal year 2021 these lines carried a combined 1,067,000 passengers, with ridership and on-time performance varying between the routes.

-All five lines stop at both the Poughkeepsie and Rhinecliff stations.
-In 2018 the Poughkeepsie station saw about 94,000 total Amtrak passengers (arrivals and departures combined) and the Rhinecliff station saw about 200,000.
-Both were a slight decrease from 2016 and 2017, but an increase from earlier in the decade.
+All four lines stop at both the Poughkeepsie and Rhinecliff stations.
+In 2021 the Poughkeepsie station saw about 66,650 total Amtrak passengers (arrivals and departures combined) and the Rhinecliff station saw almost 105,000.
+As with commuter rail, Amtrak ridership declined by almost 42 percent from pre-pandemic levels.
 The Rhinecliff station is not served by bus transit and has limited parking capacity.

 |Route||Passengers Carried||On-Time Performance*|